It's sometimes necessary to ‘de-sensitise’ feet before attempting to put socks on.

 4. Speak to an Occupational Therapist about sensory skin brushing called the Wilbarger Protocol, if you don't have an OT please let your child brush their own feet with the Wilbarger brush to avoid overstimulation.

 5. Foot spa.
-A bit of a pain as part of the school run routine, but works really well for some, and reduces anxiety too if you pop some bubble bath or a relaxing aroma in the water (or a calming Indigo Essence!)
+A bit of a pain as part of the school run routine, but works really well for some, and reduces anxiety too if you pop a relaxing aroma in the water (or a calming Indigo Essence!)

 Dont forget you can download our 'Top Tips to Sock Success' and find lots more help and handy hints on the resources page of our website.